horseee/DeepCache/README.md

 2023-12-03 16:22:12,911 - INFO - DeepCache: 8.36 seconds
 2023-12-03 16:22:13,417 - INFO - Saved to output.png.
 Done!
 ```
+Currently, our code supports the models that can be loaded by [StableDiffusionPipeline](https://huggingface.co/docs/diffusers/v0.24.0/en/api/pipelines/stable_diffusion/text2img#diffusers.StableDiffusionPipeline).
+You can specify the model name by the argument `--model`, which by default, is `runwayml/stable-diffusion-v1-5.` We are arranging the code for LDM and DDPM and will be released in the next few days.

 ## Visualization

-The original images are depicted in the upper line, and the images accelerated by DeepCache are shown in the lower line
+Images in the upper line are the baselines, and the images in the lower line are accelerated by DeepCache.

 ### Stable Diffusion v1.5 (2.15x Acceleration)
 <div align="center">